chetanophios/Offshore-turtle-data---Rushikulya/README.md

 # Offshore-turtle-data---Rushikulya
 Transect and Spatial data - offshore surveys from 2012 to 2022 in Rushikulya

-Title: Distribution patterns of nearshore aggregations of olive ridley turtles (Lepidochelys olivacea) in Rushikulya, Odisha, India: implications for spatial management measures
+Title: Distribution patterns of nearshore aggregations of olive ridley turtles (Lepidochelys olivacea) in Rushikulya, Odisha, India: implications for spatial management measures.
+Aquatic Conservation (in press).

 Authors: Chetan Rao, Chandana Pusapati, Muralidharan Manoharakrishnan, Nupur Kale, Alissa Barnes, and Kartik Shanker.